Jingnan campaign: "Reducing the feudatories" policy

 The Jianwen Emperor ascended to the throne of the Ming dynasty at the young age of twenty-one, much younger than his uncles who were the sons of the Hongwu Emperor.
 His uncles were granted the titles of princes (wang) and were given significant income and privileges by their father.
 They were stationed in various provinces and had command of three to fifteen thousand men at their disposal.

 The new government sought to limit the power of the Emperor's uncles.
 This policy, known as "reducing the feudatories" (xuefan), was advocated by Qi and Huang, who cited past dynasties such as the Han dynasty where the Rebellion of the Seven States had occurred.
-As a result, the government prohibited the princes from participating in public affairs.
+The government prohibited the princes from participating in public affairs.
 In 1398–1399, several of the Jianwen Emperor's uncles, including Zhu Su, Prince of Zhou; Zhu Gui, Prince of Dai; Zhu Bo, Prince of Xiang; Zhu Fu, Prince of Qi, and Zhu Pian, Prince of Min, were removed from their positions due to both real and perceived crimes.
 They were either exiled, placed under house arrest, or forced to commit suicide.

 The most dangerous prince was Zhu Di, Prince of Yan, who was the oldest and most influential of the Hongwu Emperor's surviving sons.
 He was based in Beijing, and during the campaigns against the Mongols, he proved himself to be a capable military leader and an energetic administrator.
 Despite not being named as a successor in 1392, he considered himself unjustly neglected.